stan-dev/design-docs/designs/0013-profiling.md

 # The Stan Math implementation

-The `profile` functionality in Stan is implemented two functions, `profile_start` and `profile_stop` which handle intrumenting the code.
-A C++ `std::map` is to store the accumulated timing results of each profile by name.
+The `profile` functionality in Stan is implemented witho two functions, `profile_start` and `profile_stop` which handle intrumenting the code.
+A C++ `std::map` is to store the accumulated timing results of each profile by name and thread ID.

 The two functions `profile_start` and `profile_stop` are implemented with the
 signatures: